JBuongio/jbuongio.github.io/_pages/sci_comm.md

 as they are supposed to, but SHOE SHOPPING.
 This was very enlightening and will inform my future calls to Corker’s DC office.

-Sen. Corker was not able to meet with us, so instead we met with a young staffer who made it clear that the senator supports science and appreciates The University of Tennessee.
+Senator Corker was not able to meet with us, so instead we met with a young staffer who made it clear that the senator supports science and appreciates The University of Tennessee.
 Because Corker is retiring soon (with rumors of a Presidential bid that was not able to be confirmed by the staffer), the impact that his office can make on science funding is likely minimal.
 I opened an invitation up to both him and the